 After choosing a date and venue for your wedding, one of the first things you’ll need to figure out is the timing of the day.
-How long do you want your wedding to be, and what time will it begin and end?
+How long do you want your wedding to be?
+What time will it begin and end?

-This conversation is often started by imagining how you’d like your wedding day to flow, considering your budget, and taking note of any restrictions set by your venue or other vendors.
-For example, if the venue limits your wedding to 5 hours, you may decide to set aside 1 hour for the Ceremony + Cocktail Hour and 4 hours for the Reception.
+Start this conversation by imagining how you’d like your wedding day to flow and taking note of any restrictions set by your venue or other vendors.
+For example, if the venue limits your wedding to 5 hours, you could set aside 1.5 hour for the Ceremony + Cocktail Hour and 3.5 hours for the Reception.

-Once you know how long your entire wedding day will be, the next step is to decide what time your Ceremony will begin.
-This will be the time you include on your save the date and invitations, so it’s important to decide this early on.
+Once you know how long your entire wedding will be, the next step is to decide what time your Ceremony will begin.
+This will be the time you list on your invitations, so it’s important to decide this at least a few months in advance!
 From this time, you can work backwards to decide when you and your vendors will arrive, and what time your Reception will end.

 Choosing a Ceremony time may sound simple, but there’s actually a lot to consider!
 Many couples will choose 6:00pm, knowing that dinner will be shortly afterward.
-However, important factors – like the location and time of year – play a huge role in not only your photographs, but many other parts of the day as well.
+However, important factors – like the location and time of year – play a HUGE role in not only your photos, but many other parts of the day as well.

 Let’s get right to it!

-In the summer, sunset can be as late as 8:30pm, and in the winter, it gets dark as early as 5:30pm.
-This means that a Ceremony beginning at 6:00pm may be in bright sunlight or complete darkness at different times of the year.
+In the summer, sunset can be as late as 8:30pm.
+In the winter, it gets dark as early as 5:30pm.
+This means that a Ceremony beginning at 6:00pm could either be in bright sunlight or in complete darkness at different times of the year. 🤯

 I promise not to get too technical, but I’ll take you inside the mind of a photographer for a minute!

-In the middle of the day, the sun is high in the sky, and light in shining straight down, creating dark shadows on everything it touches – not the most flattering light for your face!
+In the middle of the day, the sun is high in the sky, and light in shining straight down, creating dark shadows on everything it touches.
+It’s not the most flattering light for your face!
 But closer to sunset, the sun is lower in the sky, casting softer, less direct, and more golden light.
-This means that we can use the sun to our advantage instead of trying to hide from it!
+This means that we can use the sun to our advantage instead of trying to hide from it! 🌤

 So when it comes to taking photos outside, the sweet spot is the last 1 to 1.5 hours before sunset.

-Looking at the sample timelines, you’ll need to set aside about 1 hour after your Ceremony for family portraits, wedding party photos, and bride & groom portraits.
-Ideally, these will take place in the best light possible, ending about 15 minutes before sunset.
+Looking at our sample timelines, you’ll need to set aside about 1 hour after your Ceremony for family portraits, wedding party photos, and bride & groom portraits.
+Ideally, these will take place in the best light possible, ending 15-30 minutes before sunset.

-This means that if you start your Ceremony about 1 hour and 45 minutes before sunset, your photographer will love you, and you’ll get awesome, backlit, golden portraits!
+This means that you should start your Ceremony 2 to 1.75 hours before sunset.
+Do this, and your photographer will love you.
+AND you’ll get awesome, backlit, golden portraits! 🙌

 But this is not only about portraits!
 EVERY part of your day will benefit from knowing the sunset time and setting your timeline accordingly.